seungyeon-k/SMF-public/README.md

 ### Geodesic Point Cloud Interpolation
 ![interpolation](figures/interpolation.PNG)
-<I> Figure 2: Left: Latent space with linear and geodesic interpolants.
+<I>Figure 1: Left: Latent space with linear and geodesic interpolants.
 The orange interpolants connect a wide cylinder to a tall cylinder, while the magenta interpolants connect a cylinder to a cone.
 Linear interpolants and geodesic interpolants under the Euclidean and info-Riemannian metrics are drawn as dotted, dashed, and solid lines, respectively.
 Right: Generated point clouds from those interpolants. </I>

 ### Point Cloud Autoencoder Regularization
 ![regularization](figures/regularization.PNG)
-<I>Figure 3: From left to right: latent spaces with equidistant
-ellipse $\{z|(z-z^*)^T G(z^*) (z-z^*) = 1\}$ centered on
-some selected points $z^*$, Gaussian Mixture Model (GMM) fitting results, generated samples from the GMM, and the heat map of the pairwise Euclidean distances in the latent space of all test data.
+<I>Figure 2: From left to right: latent spaces with equidistant ellipse centered on some selected points, Gaussian Mixture Model (GMM) fitting results, generated samples from the GMM, and the heat map of the pairwise Euclidean distances in the latent space of all test data.
 The upper figure is a vanilla autoencoder trained without regularization, while the lower figure is trained with regularization (using the proposed info-Riemannian metric). </I>

 ## Progress
 - [x] Training script (`train.py`)